 Why amber necklaces?
 According to proponents, Baltic amber contains a “natural analgesic” called succinic acid.
 When a baby wears the necklace, his or her body heat then releases this magical chemical from the gemstone and gets absorbed into the skin, thereby easing their pain.

-Does it actually work?
+And do amber necklaces actually work?
 Nope, sorry.
 There’s zero scientific evidence to back up these claims.
 While it’s true that Baltic amber does indeed contain succinic acid, there is no proof that it is absorbed into the skin or that it has any pain-relieving properties.
 In fact, putting one of these necklaces on your kid could actually do more harm than good.

 How so?
 Babies love putting things into their mouths (pacifiers, toes, dog food, basically anything within reach), which means that a beaded necklace poses a serious choking hazard.
 Not to mention that a string around the neck could also cause strangulation, which is why the American Academy of Pediatrics advises against infants wearing any jewelry at all.
 Bottom line: Give these amber teething necklaces a miss.